Fact Sheet - last updated 11/17/22

 - California has more than 30,000 sun-charged batteries that can instantaneously provide pollution-free electricity when California needs it most – late summer afternoons and early evenings when our electric grid is most stressed.

-- Rolling blackouts like those that occurred on August 14 and 15, 2020 are avoidable if California builds more sun-charged batteries where people live, work, pray and play.
+- Rolling blackouts and weeklong Flex Alerts are avoidable if California encourages more sun-charged batteries where people live, work, pray and play.

 Rooftop Solar Reduces Utility Bills For Everyone